-We look after multiple contract positions for various government bodies up and down the country (not just London).
-Given the new year and Brexit ahead of us, we've got plenty on our books to discuss with you.
-Contracts tend to be 6 months+ and you'll work alongside a high-calibre team.
+We look after multiple contract positions for various government bodies up and down the country.
+Contracts tend to be 6-12 months and you'll work alongside a high-calibre team.
+Rates are inside IR35.

 Whether you’re interested in working on projects that will measure budget implications for policies that will affect us all, or working on digitising various processes linked to the government framework, then there’s no doubt a contract role with one of the government bodies is your best bet for an enjoyable contract and some impressive pedigree for your CV.
 Either way, the work you will be doing will generally have that much more depth and meaning behind it compared to many others out there.